 As you may know, the 4l60e & the 4l80e are really common transmissions in GM, Chevrolet cars and a lot of other American cars.

-But what’s actually the difference between the 4L60e vs the 4L80e transmission?
+But what actually is the difference between the 4L60e vs the 4L80e transmission?
 Can you swap between them?

 In this article, we will discuss everything about this and you will get the specifications for both transmissions and the differences between these.